antochan/Grailed-Challenge/README.md

 ## Intro:
 Hello!
 Thank you all for this opportunity and taking the time to consider me as a candidate for Grailed!
 The link to the GitHub repository is: https://github.com/antochan/Grailed-Challenge.
-If there are any questions or problems regarding my submission feel free to contact me at 470-240-7328 or antonio.chan@emory.edu.

 ## Part I: Article API